Tabbed Search Results

 Add a field to your index either through the API or going to the Workbench -> Data Configuration -> Fields.
 You can copy over the "type" field since it serves a similar purpose.
 To follow along with these instructions, name the field "tab."

 Once you have that set up, go to the Facets option and add a new facet and call it tab as well.
-You can use these settings, but the most important option is the facet type: Tabs:
+You can use these settings, but the most important option is the facet type: Tabs.
+Note also the "Expand Selection" option needs to be turned on.

 Create a new index